buddydev/limit-groups-per-user/readme.txt

 Features include:

-* No restriction to Site Admin
+* No restriction for Site Admin
-* restrict Maximum number of Groups Created by a user
+* Restrict Maximum number of Groups Created by a user

 == Installation ==